🏞 Perfect Yosemite Itinerary for 2023: See it All in 1-3 Days

 Don’t worry, you don’t actually have to hike four miles up!

-Those of you wanting to spend a weekend in Yosemite National Park will have time to explore all there is to see and go on the Glacier Point road in addition to driving the Yosemite Valley.
+Those of you wanting to spend a weekend in Yosemite National Park will have time to explore all there is to see in Yosemite Valley, plus drive along Glacier Point road to take in even more of this park’s beauty.

 While you will be looking at “the same” natural features for the most part, such as Half Dome, Vernal Falls, etc, you will be doing so from 7200 feet (2195m) up!